fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Freehold and leasehold are very different.
-So, it’s no sist some people want to switch between the two.
+These are very different.
+So, some homeowners switch between them.

 But how is this done?
 Why do people want to do it?
 And how much does it cost?